Sloth steals the show during Jupiter mission launch broadcast

 The ESA posted a screenshot of the sloth and replied to Dr. Drake’s message on Facebook, saying, “Although we were focusing on a certain rocket and spacecraft, we tend to agree.”

-The space agency also shared photo credits on Facebook, indicating that they named the sloth Gérard.
+The space agency also shared photo credits on Facebook, indicating they named the sloth Gérard.